Manohar6364/Demo/README.md

 # Demo

-this is repo was used to learning git from Manohar
+This is repo was used to learning git from Manohar